RavinduTharanga/DataEngineeringProject2/README.md

 - **Query Transformed Data**: Access Athena and Redshift for structured queries.
 - **Visualize Insights**: Load Redshift data into Power BI for analysis.

-## Contributions
-Feel free to contribute by submitting pull requests or reporting issues.

-## License
-This project is licensed under the MIT License.

----
-For further details, refer to the project documentation or contact the maintainers.